cancervariants/fusion-representation/docs/source/information_model.rst

 Regulatory Elements
 @@@@@@@@@@@@@@@@@@@

-Regulatory elements include the :ref:`regulatory-feature` used to describe an enhancer, promoter, or other regulatory elements that constitute :ref:`regulatory-fusions`.
+Regulatory elements include a :ref:`regulatory-feature` used to describe an enhancer, promoter, or other regulatory elements that constitute :ref:`regulatory-fusions`.
 Regulatory features may also be defined by a gene with which the feature is associated (e.g. an IGH-associated enhancer element).

+.. _regulatory-feature:

 Regulatory Feature
 ##################
 Our definitions of regulatory features follows the definitions provided by the `INSDC regulatory class vocabulary`_.
 In gene fusions, these are typically either ``enhancer`` or ``promoter`` features.
 These features may be represented as stand-alone entities with their own conceptual identifier